-When selecting a grain mill, it’s essential to consider the ability to grind a variety of whole grains, including wheat, barley, oats, and more.
-I find that mills with versatile grinding mechanisms, such as impact or stone grinding, can effectively process different grains, even gluten-free options like rice and quinoa.
+When selecting a grain mill, it’s essential to consider the ability to grind a variety of whole grains, including various wheats (like Red, White, Kamut, Einkorn, Rye), Barley, Oats, and more.
+I find that mills with versatile grinding mechanisms, such as impact or stone grinding, can effectively process different grains, even gluten-free options like Rice and Quinoa.

 - Stone Grinding: Mills with stone grinding systems use a pair of natural or synthetic stones to crush the grains.
 These mills produce a more even and fine-textured flour, which is perfect for bread making.

 - Impact Grinding: Impact mills use a series of fast-moving metal fins to break the grains into smaller pieces eventually turning them into flour.
 This mechanism is usually faster and louder, but it still gets the job done.

 Another aspect to consider is the grain mill’s capacity and speed.
 I found that mills with larger hoppers can hold more grains at a time, meaning less refilling required.
 The grinding speed also plays a role.
 Faster mills can help save time when preparing large batches, but they might produce more heat which could affect the flour’s quality.

 Lastly, I strongly believe that ease of cleaning and maintenance must be taken into account.
 A grain mill that’s easy to disassemble and clean will save me a lot of hassle in the long run.